 At first it will seem strange to pay so much attention to all these mundane things.
-But if you keep at it, you will quickly notice how much you suddenly notice that you otherwise overlook.
-You will feel how much inner peace and contentment all this gives you.
+But if you keep at it, you will quickly notice how much you suddenly become aware of what you otherwise overlook.
+You will feel how much inner peace and Satisfaction gives you all this.

 3. make food a pleasure again

 Do you ever catch yourself just wolfing down your food without really tasting what's in your mouth?
 You can turn this into a mindfulness exercise.
 Focus your full attention on the meal, chew properly and try to taste every single ingredient.

 Integrate all your senses.
 Focus on your plate, not your smartphone or the TV.
 Listen to your chewing and the crunch and crackle of the ingredients.
 Feel the different textures in your mouth and notice the delicious smell that emanates from the food.

 However, sometimes you just have to go fast and you don't have time to celebrate every single bite so comprehensively.
 Then give at least the first three bites this attention.
 Your consciousness also registers this, because the mindfulness network in your brain is stabilized further and further, even with the help of small steps.

 If you have a little more time, then you can dedicate yourself to your senses even more intensively with the help of the hand method.
 Each finger represents one of the senses.
 The palm and back of the hand complement the whole thing with thoughts and non-judgmental perception.
 But let's start from the beginning.
 The Hand Method is about consciously perceiving and accepting the moment in all its facets.